Humans were made admirable, praiseworthy, respectable and good, and God expects us to treat our fellow human beings accordingly.

 We previously looked at four principles which serves as the platform for biblical success.
 These four principles, as discussed in the following posts, are:

-- Redefine Your Definition Of Success (It Is Time To Redefine Your Definition Of Success)
+- Redefine Your Definition Of Success (What Is Success, According To The Bible?)

 When these four foundational principles of success are established in our lives, honour for God and man will be the fruit that bears witness to the depth of that foundation.
 It is a direct result of the love of God that flows through us, just like two atoms of hydrogen and one atom of oxygen in suitable conditions can’t help but form a water molecule.